How to Start a Career in Cybersecurity

-The first step in launching a career in cyber security is deciding which career path is right for you.
+The first step in launching a career in cybersecurity is deciding which career path is right for you.
 There are two primary career paths that you should decide between before investing in education and training.
-Once you decide on a path, however, there are multiple career options and a varying array of jobs to choose from, depending on your specific interests and skills.
+Once you decide on your path, however, there are multiple career options and a varying array of jobs to choose from, depending on your specific interests and skills.

-The first option is to take the leadership and managerial route, in which a diverse skillset and a propensity for lifelong learning are required.
-In this role you must possess strong leadership capabilities and have a thorough understanding of cyber security to ensure the maximum level of defense and survivability.
+The first option is to take the leadership and operations route, in which a diverse skillset and a propensity for lifelong learning are required.
+In this role you must possess strong leadership capabilities and have a thorough understanding of information technology systems and processes, as well as advanced cybersecurity skills and knowledge.

 For information security experts who have obtained a substantial level of schooling and have experience in the field, top job options include: